7sg/backend/README.md

 For that i am using https://github.com/pressly/goose

 ## Framework
-I am using Kraots, which is Go framework for building microservices. https://go-kratos.dev/en/
+I am using Kraots, which is Go framework for building microservices.... https://go-kratos.dev/en/